William G. Davis Building: The Meeting Place

 The Davis Building is home to the Meeting Place, a central seating area on the second floor encompassing the Davis Food Court and a Tim Hortons location.
 The UTM cafeteria was originally located in the I.M.
 Spigel Dining Hall on the first floor, named after I. "Mike" Spigel, a former professor of psychology, associate dean and founding member of Erindale College.
 The main dining area was moved to the larger Meeting Place to accommodate campus growth.
 The food court is mainly non-branded vendors that serve locally-sourced meals such as pasta, salads, and sandwiches.
 There are also locations of Thai Express and Harvey's.

 J. Tuzo Wilson Research Wing

 The western wing of the building completed in 1971 is known as the J. Tuzo Wilson Research Wing, and hosts numerous laboratories mainly for the natural sciences.
 It is named after the campus's second principal, John Tuzo Wilson.
 It has five storeys and bridged connections to the adjacent Terrence Donnelly Health Sciences Complex and Communication, Culture and Technology (CCT) building.

 Student Services Hub

 Opened in 2024, the Student Services Hub is home to various campus services including the UTM Career Centre, Accessibility Services, Centre for Student Engagement, and International Education Centre.
 The space is where the campus library used to be for a period before it moved to the Hazel McCallion Academic Learning Centre.
 Centrally located in the hub is a service desk known as the Hello Desk.

-Recreation, Athletics and Wellness Centre (RAWC)

-Conjoined with the Davis Building is the Recreation, Athletics and Wellness Centre (RAWC).
-This facility opened in 2005 and hosts all indoor sports and athletics facilities on the campus.
-It includes a gym, weightlifting area, indoor track, four gymnasiums with basketball nets, pickle ball courts, and a pool.